MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center/setup-partner-center-creators.md

 6. Click the **Start your submission** button.

-   After a delay, the "Submission #" page appears, showing the submission number; for example, "Submission 1".
+   The "Submission #" page appears, showing the submission number; for example, "Submission 1".

    ![The "Submission #" page before setting the Category to "Games"](images/pc_cr_initl_submission_pg.png)